deity-io/falcon-platform-docs/docs/platform/upgrading/overview.md

 ## Overview

 Our packages are all published to our private NPM account, along side these packages you'll also have an app. `client` for most customers, `client` & `server` for enterprise customers.
-You app will need upgrading manually according to the changes you want to include.
+Your app will need upgrading manually according to the changes you want to include.

 ## Package updates